 This record defined the dancefloor in 1989.
 The creation of Chicago house producer Marvin (Lil) Louis Burns, ‘French Kiss’ was raw, unrelenting and a little bit rude.
-The zeitgeist.
+The zeitgeist – a perfect example of how the constant repetition of the right loop will eventually let your mind slip away.

 Released on Warp Records a year before LFO’s self-titled banger, ‘Testone’ might not have been quite the touchpaper that its successor was, but it certainly had the heritage.
 Sweet Exorcist was a collaboration between Cabaret Voltaire’s Richard H. Kirk and Richard Barratt (aka DJ Parrot)… ah, the sound of early techno: Atari bleeps, snappy hi-hats and deep base.
 And what’s more, Jarvis Cocker directed the video.